benaadams/Ben.Demystifier/README.md

    Do not match code, output as `Int64`, `Boolean`, `String` rather than `long`, `bool`, `string`
 * **return types**

-   Skipped entirely from method signiture
+   Skipped entirely from method signature